 We can’t directly observe and subjectively perceive the curvature of the Earth from a position close to the surface.
 And this matches the expectations in the spherical Earth model.

-Flat-Earthers often take the fact we can see the curvature by standing on a beach as ‘evidence’ the curvature doesn’t exist.
+Flat-Earthers often take the fact we can see the curvature by standing on a beach as ‘evidence’ the curve doesn’t exist.
 They are, once again, wrong.

 Because the Earth is spherical, on a clear day, we can see the distinct horizon line.
 The distance from us to the horizon depends on our height from the surface.
-The distance to the horizon is farther as we go higher.
+The higher we are from the surface, the farther is the distance to the horizon.

 By standing on the shore, the height of our eyes from the surface is probably around 2 m (6.5 ft).
 As a result, the distance to the horizon is about 5 km (3.1 mi).